corycaaz/osl-harvie-et-al-2015/README.md

 3. **No significant outliers** in any of the measurements of the participants.
 Outliers skew data and affect normality.
 One-way ANOVA is valid for distributions skewed in the same direction (e.g., distributions of each level positively skewed.).
 It is assessed with boxplots.

-4. **Approximately normal distribution** of the independent variable for each level of the factor.
+4. **Approximately normal distribution** of the dependent variable for each level of the factor.
 Since the one-way ANOVA is robust, mild violations of normality can be tolerated if the number of observations is uniform across levels.
 The assumption is assessed with the Shapiro-Wilk test and density curves, or histograms.

 5. **Sphericity**, which states that the differences in variances between all pairs of groups (i.e., dependent variable) are equal.
 [This assumption](https://biostats.w.uib.no/test-for-sphericity-mauchly-test/) *must* be met.
 It is assessed with Mauchley's test.